rialibb/Denoising-Diffusion-Probabilistic-Model-and-Image-Inpainting/README.md

 In this project, we successfully implemented a Denoising Diffusion Probabilistic Model (DDPM) from scratch, focusing on both the theoretical and practical aspects of the framework.
 We introduced a **simplified version of the U-Net architecture** to reduce computational complexity while maintaining performance.
 To enhance the model's effectiveness, we explored different **noise schedulers** and performed **hyperparameter tuning** to optimize the training process.

-Furthermore, we demonstrated the model's capabilities through **sample generation** and **image inpainting tasks**, showcasing its ability to produce high-quality and coherent results.
+Furthermore, we demonstrated the model's capabilities through **sample generation** and **image inpainting tasks** ([Lugmayr, 2022](https://arxiv.org/abs/2201.09865)), showcasing its ability to produce high-quality and coherent results.
 To address the limitations of standard U-Net, we developed an improved version by integrating **attention mechanisms**, enabling the model to better capture long-range dependencies and refine global structures in the images.

 These contributions collectively advance the understanding and implementation of DDPMs, providing a solid foundation for future work on diffusion-based generative models and their applications.